Treatment for Addiction & Co-Occurring Disorders in Houston and Los Angeles

 When the individual develops substance abuse disorder along with the original mental health condition, dual diagnosis program is needed to help restore balance and achieve long-term recovery.

-What Does Dual Diagnosis Treatment Center Do?
+What Do Dual Diagnosis Treatment Centers Do?

-Dual diagnosis rehab like The Heights uses evidence-based therapies to help individuals work through traumas and challenges to recover from their addiction while overcoming or managing symptoms of mental health disorders.
+Dual diagnosis rehab like The Heights Treatment uses evidence-based therapies to help individuals work through traumas and challenges to recover from their addiction while overcoming or managing symptoms of mental health disorders.

 Dual diagnosis treatment center will create an individualized treatment plan that meets each individual where they are and uses therapies that are most conducive to their recovery.

-At The Heights, we believe that each person must be self-empowered to overcome harmful behaviors and addiction.
+At The Heights Treatment, we believe that each person must be self-empowered to overcome harmful behaviors and addiction.
 That’s why every one of our programs is created specifically for each individual in our care.
 Your treatment plan is tailored to your specific needs so that you have the absolute best chance at lifelong healing.

 We treat the following disorders at our dual diagnosis recovery center: